mariagluck/PB-Collective-Tasks/README.md

     - How switch statements work
     - How loops work
     - How functions work
-    - Solving problems with JavaScript (problems like we have had, like counting sports scores or words, or censoring words or checking some kind of numbers/strings etc)
+    - Solving problems with JavaScript (problems like we have had, such as counting sports scores or censoring words)

 For example (loops):